Marine Animal Ecology (MAE)

 Courses

 The following courses are part of the MSc program Environmental Sciences when selecting the thesis track Marine Animal Ecology.
 Next to these thesis specific courses, you will follow courses from the common part and electives as summarised in the programme outline.
-For more information, visit the study handbook or contact your study advisor.
+For more information, visit the study handbook or contact your study adviser.

 Thesis track-related subjects